 Carl Jung's Afternoon of Life: Individuation, Aging, and Learning to Notice What Has Always Been There

-A few weeks ago, my sister Kelly said something that stayed with me.
+A few weeks ago, my sister Kelly shared a thought that lingered in my mind.

 “As we get older,” she said, “we start to see the afterlife more.”

-Light breaking through clouds in a way that feels personal.
-A rainbow showing up when you weren’t looking for reassurance.
-A coincidence that gives you pause, not because it proves anything, but because it feels meaningful.
+Imagine light breaking through clouds in a way that feels personal.
+Picture a rainbow appearing when you least expect it, offering reassurance.
+Consider a coincidence that makes you pause—not because it proves anything, but because it feels meaningful.

 Individuation and the Shape of a Life

-In that paper, The Process of Individuation and Its Challenges, I described individuation as “the psychic parallel to the physical process of aging,” drawing on Jungian scholar Jolande Jacobi’s understanding of individuation as something that unfolds over time rather than something we achieve through effort or ambition.
+In that paper, The Process of Individuation and Its Challenges, I described individuation as “the psychic parallel to the physical process of aging.”
+I drew on Jungian scholar Jolande Jacobi’s understanding of individuation as something that unfolds over time rather than something we achieve through effort or ambition.

 I still stand by that framing.
 What has changed is how it feels from the inside.

 Individuation is often framed as self-improvement or spiritual growth, which has never quite fit for me.
 The process feels less like striving and more like integration.
-Less about becoming something new, and more about allowing what has been sidelined to come back into the room.
+It’s less about becoming something new and more about allowing what has been sidelined to come back into the room.

 In the first half of life, the ego does important work.
 We build careers, relationships, families, and identities.
 We learn how to function in the world and how to belong within it.
 Jung referred to this phase as the morning of life, a period focused on establishment, productivity, and outward momentum.